-Last Updated: April 2013
+Last Updated: September 2014

 Rate Assistance and Energy Efficiency

-The Division of State Service Centers, the LIHEAP grantee, administers the low-income funds as a program that is separate from LIHEAP, mostly for clients at or below 200 percent of federal poverty guidelines.
+The Division of State Service Centers, the LIHEAP grantee, administers the low-income fuel funds as a program that is separate from LIHEAP, mostly for clients at or below 200 percent of federal poverty guidelines.

 Starting in 2008, Delaware has participated in the Regional Greenhouse Gas Initiative (RGGI), a coalition working to limit carbon dioxide pollution through a cap and trade system.
 Participating states limit the amount of CO2 that can be emitted by their power plants and auctions of CO2 emissions allowances are conducted quarterly.

 SB 263 requires that 15 percent of the CO2 allowance proceeds are directed to low-income consumers — 10 percent goes to the WAP, and 5 percent is directed to LIHEAP.